-Several antiretroviral (ARV) agents meet most of the characteristics of agents suitable for a TDM strategy.
-Specifically, some ARVs have considerable interpatient variability in drug concentrations.
+Several antiretroviral (ARV) agents meet most of the characteristics of agents suitable for a TDM strategy.1 Specifically, some ARVs have considerable interpatient variability in drug concentrations.
 Other ARVs have known drug concentrations associated with efficacy and/or toxicity.
-In the case of other drugs, data from small prospective studies have demonstrated that TDM improved virologic response and/or decreased the incidence of concentration-related drug toxicities. ^{2,3}
+In the case of other drugs, data from small prospective studies have demonstrated that TDM improved virologic response and/or decreased the incidence of concentration-related drug toxicities.^{2,3} adolescents with HIV (BII).

-TDM for ARV agents, however, is not recommended for routine use in the management of adults and adolescents with HIV (BII).
 This recommendation is based on multiple factors that limit the routine use of TDM in patients with HIV.
-These limiting factors include lack of prospective studies that demonstrate routine use of TDM improves clinical outcomes, uncertain therapeutic thresholds for most ARV agents, great intra- and inter-patient variability in drug concentrations achieved, and a lack of commercial laboratories to perform real time quantitation of ARV concentrations.2-5
+These limiting factors include lack of prospective studies that demonstrate routine use of TDM improves clinical outcomes, uncertain therapeutic thresholds for most ARV agents, great intraand inter-patient variability in drug concentrations achieved, and a lack of commercial laboratories to perform real time quantitation of ARV concentrations.2-5